Here Comes Garfield

 Here Comes Garfield is a 1982 animated television special based on the comic strip Garfield by Jim Davis.
 It was the first half-hour Garfield TV special.
 It is directed by Phil Roman and features Lorenzo Music as the voice of Garfield the house cat, as well as the voices of Sandy Kenyon, Henry Corden and Gregg Berger.

-The special was first broadcast October 25, 1982 on CBS.
+The special was first broadcast on October 25, 1982, on CBS.
 It was a Nielsen ratings success and was nominated for two Emmy Awards.
 It was accompanied by a soundtrack album and a children's book adaptation and has been released on VHS and DVD.

 This is the first of twelve Garfield television specials made between 1982 and 1991.

 Plot

-Garfield and Odie are outside harassing a neighbor's dog when the owner, Hubert, angrily calls the pound to capture them.
-When the dogcatcher arrives, Garfield flees, but Odie is too stupid to flee and is captured.
-When Garfield goes home, he is unable to tell Jon Arbuckle that Odie is in peril.
+Garfield harasses Jon Arbuckle for breakfast and picks a fight with Odie, causing Jon to send them outside to play.
+Garfield and Odie harass a neighbor's dog when the owner, Hubert, angrily calls the pound to capture them.
+When the dogcatcher arrives, Garfield flees, but Odie is too stupid to run and is captured.
+When Garfield returns home, he is unable to tell Jon that Odie is in peril.
 Garfield realizes how boring his life is without Odie around, so he decides to rescue him from the pound.
-Although Garfield successfully makes it to the pound, the dogcatcher captures him and later puts him behind bars.
-Garfield learns from another cat, Fast Eddie, that Odie is going to be euthanized the next day.
+Although Garfield successfully makes it to the pound, the dogcatcher captures him for trespassing and trying to steal the cell keys.
+After Garfield is being put behind bars, he learns from another cat, Fast Eddie, that Odie is going to be euthanized in the morning.

-During the night, Garfield has a series of flashbacks of all the good times that he and Odie played together throughout their lives.
+During the night, Garfield has a series of flashbacks of all the good times that he and Odie had together.
 The next day, Garfield tearfully watches the dogcatcher taking Odie down the hall to be euthanized.
-Meanwhile, a girl arrives at the pound for a pet and chooses Garfield.
-Garfield manages to see his chance to escape and when the cell finally opens, he runs out the cell and past the girl.
-The rest of the animals flood out of the cell after Garfield.
+Meanwhile, a little girl arrives at the pound for a pet and chooses Garfield.
+Garfield manages to see his chance to escape and when the cell finally opens, he leads the other animals down the hall and past the little girl.
 Garfield rescues Odie from the dogcatcher by biting his hand.
 Garfield, Odie, and the other animals escape from the pound by knocking down the door on the dogcatcher, who tries to stop them from escaping.

-As the animals run to freedom, Garfield and Odie return to Jon's house, where they knock down its front door while Jon tries to fix it.
-Jon bets that Garfield and Odie were having fun during the night "singing on the fence, chasing cars," while he sat home and was worried himself sick about them.
+As the other animals run to freedom, Garfield and Odie return to Jon's house, where they knock down the front door while Jon tries to fix it.
+Jon assumes that Garfield and Odie were having fun during the night "singing on the fence, chasing cars," while he sat home and worried himself sick about them.
 Garfield and Odie are bemused and they agree with Jon.
-At breakfast time, things return to normal as Garfield derides Odie's begging at the table, but he decides to try it himself after seeing Odie get a steak from Jon.
-All Garfield gets from Jon is a plate of bacon and eggs, in which he angrily throws back in to Jon's face and admitting: "I'm only human".
+At breakfast, things return to normal as Garfield derides Odie's begging at the table, but he decides to try it himself after seeing Jon gives Odie his steak.
+All Garfield receives from Jon is a plate of bacon and eggs, which he angrily smacks into Jon's face and admitting: "I'm only human".